1947

 The Fryes desired a 1,610 square foot bunkhouse be built in the east courtyard of the Apache

-full-time secretary to live at the property for business correspondence, the Fryes wanted a new
+secretary to live at the property for business correspondence, the Fryes wanted a new

 temporary dwelling built to live in while they were over-seeing the Deer-Lick Ranch house